French organisation INSEE, has a study showing around 86% of young people between the ages of 15 and 29 use the internet on a daily basis.

 Again, students should be wary of any national curriculum topics which may be missing from these websites or apps.

-Thankfully, many of these online resources cater for specific exam boards.
-So whether you're preparing for an AQA A Level maths exam or the Edexcel GCSE maths higher paper, you can feel free to become a true mathematician through practicing your maths skills and broaden your understanding on-the-go.
+Thankfully, there are a number of these online resources that cater to specific exam boards.
+So whether you're preparing for a methods year 12 maths exam in Victoria, or for the SACE exams in South Australia, you can feel free to become a true mathematician by practising your maths skills and broaden your understanding on-the-go.

 Another relatively recent development in the world of revision materials, video tutorials from maths teachers on Youtube are increasingly popular among students looking for maths help.